OpenConceptLab/openhim-mediator-plm-qmap/README.md

 ```
 Note that the mediator *process* needs execute permission for the script.

 With the script in place we can setup the channel and mediator in console.
-Go to *Mediators* and click on the *OpenHIM PLM Mediator* item.
+Go to *Mediators* and click on the *OpenHIM PLM QMAP Mediator* item.
 From there click on the blue *Configure Mediator* button.

 Add a new script and give it an endpoint on which to trigger execution.
 Enter the name of the script `task.sh`.
 Any required arguments or environment variables can be added as well.
 ![screen shot 2016-03-10 at 09 12 34](https://cloud.githubusercontent.com/assets/1872071/13662056/4ab49908-e6a0-11e5-90d3-bb10298bf95b.png)